Q: What is Eco-Friendly Water Cremation?

 Alkaline hydrolysis offers families the opportunity to contribute to a gentle, greener process.
 Families can make a lasting contribution to the environment on behalf of their loved one by making a decision that saves energy and reduces pollution.

 Q: What is the difference between eco-friendly water cremation and traditional flame cremation?

 Water cremation is better in every way except one: time efficiency.
 Although flame cremation only takes a few hours, even the most efficient flame crematoriums use a lot of natural gas and the by-product is a lot of CO2.

 With flame cremation we offer only private cremation — your pet will be the only pet in the crematorium.

-With eco-friendly water cremation pets are partitioned — they are placed in their own basket (or enclosed section) with a steel ID tag.
+With eco-friendly water cremation pets are partitioned — they are placed in a cradle in their own completely with a steel ID tag.
 Multiple pets are cremated at the same time but bones are not mixed.
 You will still receive only your pet’s cremated remains.